 Counseling to Enhance Women's Lives

 If your mental health were your top priority, what would you be doing differently today?
 What small action could you take?
-Use therapy to help you overcome obstacles, manage stress, find relief from pain and progress toward the life you want.
+Use therapy to help you overcome obstacles, manage stress, find relief from pain, learn from experiences, and progress toward the life you want.

 As your psychologist I serve as your consultant and coach as well as your therapist.
 We work together to protect, build and sustain your well being, happiness and quality of life.
 I look forward to meeting you.
 Let's get started.